 Management acknowledges the significance of integrating its values and business operations to make sure that the interests and expectations of all stakeholders including investors, employees, customers and suppliers or vendors as well as the community and environment in which the business operates are satisfied.
-The CSR policy of the company is developed and updated keeping in view the CSR Voluntary Guidelines 2013 & Companies Act 2017 to ensure establishment of the company's position as a sustainable and a socially responsible business.
+The CSR policy of the company is developed and updated keeping to ensure establishment of the company's position as a sustainable and a socially responsible business.
 The Company delivers its CSR goals through its EHS Committee, Sustainability Committee and HR & R Committee.
 These committees integrate the company's in placed policies across its local community and workplace to ensure safe working environment, sustainable growth and uplift of society through education and health facilities.
-Sadagat Limited preserve a budget to make monetary donations, these donations will aim to advance the arts, education and community events, donations to health sector institutions and to alleviate those in need.
+Sadaqat Limited preserve a budget to make monetary donations, these donations will aim to advance the arts, education and community events, donations to health sector institutions and to alleviate those in need.